Akuli/tkinter-tutorial/dialogs.md

   program in this tutorial to decide which function to use.
 - If you don't want a root window, you can create it and hide it immediately with the `withdraw()` method.
-- Don't create multiple root windows.
-Use `tk.Toplevel` instead, it has a handy `transient()` method too.
+- Don't use multiple root windows at the same time.
+Use `tk.Toplevel` instead;
+  it has a handy `transient()` method too.
 - You can use `some_window.protocol('WM_DELETE_WINDOW', callback)` to change what clicking the X button does.
 You can close the window with the `destroy()` method.